 - (a) If the grievance is not settled through Steps One, Two and Three, either party may refer the matter to the Public Employment Relations Commission within ten (10) days after the determination by the Business Administrator.
-An Arbitrator shall be selected pursuant to the rules of the PERC Failure to file the request for arbitration with PERC within the ten(10) day period shall constitute an abandonment of the grievance. - (b) However, no arbitration hearing shall be scheduled sooner than twenty-two (22) days after the final decision of the Business Administrator.
-In the event the aggrieved elects to pursue his Civil Service remedies, the arbitration hearing shall be canceled and the matter withdrawn from arbitration and the Union shall pay costs incurred by the City in processing the matter to arbitration. - (c) The Arbitrator shall be bound by the provisions of this Agreement and restricted to the application of the facts presented to him involved in the grievance.
-The Arbitrator shall not have the authority to add to, modify, detract from, or alter in any way, the provisions of this Agreement or any amendment or supplement thereto. - (d) The costs for the services of the Arbitrator shall be borne equally between the City and the Union.
-Any other expenses, including, but not limited to, the presentation of witnesses, shall be paid by the party incurring same.
+An Arbitrator shall be selected pursuant to the rules of the P.E.R.C.
+Failure to file the request for arbitration with P.E.R.C. within the ten (10) day period shall constitute an abandonment of the grievance. - (b) However, no arbitration hearing shall be scheduled sooner than twenty-one (21) days after the final decision of the Business Administrator.
+In the event the aggrieved elects to pursue his Civil Service remedies, the arbitration hearing shall be canceled and the matter withdrawn from arbitration and the Union shall pay all costs incurred by the City in processing the matter to arbitration. - (c) The Arbitrator shall be bound by the provisions of this Agreement and restricted to the application of the facts presented to him involved in the grievance.
+The Arbitrator shall not have the authority to add to, modify, detract from, or alter in any way, the provisions of this Agreement or any amendment or supplement thereto.
+Any award rendered by an Arbitrator shall be subject to de novo review by the Courts and shall be upheld only if there was clear and convincing evidence in the record before the Arbitrator in support of the award. - (d) The costs for the services of the Arbitrator shall be borne equally between the City and the Union.
+Any other expenses, including, but not limited to, the presentation of witnesses, shall be paid by the party incurring same. - (e) The decision shall be final and binding on all parties.

-(e) The decision shall be final and binding on all parties.
+D. Miscellaneous Provisions

-D. Miscellaneous Provision.
+1. The Union President, or his authorized representative, may report an impending grievance to the Department Director in an effort to forestall its occurrence.

-- 1. The Union President, or his authorized representative, may report an impending grievance to the Department Director in an effort to forestall its occurrence. - 2.
-The Union shall be a party to each and every grievance whether or not the grievant was a member or non-member of the Union.
+2. The Union shall be a party to each and every grievance whether or not the grievant was a member or non-member of the Union.